microsoft/azuredevopslabs/labs/azuredevops/advancedsecurity/readme.md

 4. Click on Detections to see the different builds that detected this alert.

-    > **ProTip!**
-    > When a vulnerable component is no longer detected in the latest build for pipelines with the dependency scanning task, the state of the associated alert is automatically changed to Closed.
-To see these resolved alerts, you can use the State filter in the main toolbar and select Closed.

 #### Fixing the Code to resolve the alert
 1. This is simple to fix using the method using parameters with dynamic SQL described in the Remediation steps.